 DOH-WALTON UPDATES POSITIVE CASES OF COVID-19

-Demographic information on cases due to ongoing epidemiological investigations, are provisional and subject to change: Walton County new cases reported for September 29th reported today (7).
-Walton County total cases (1977).
+Demographic information on cases due to ongoing epidemiological investigations, are provisional and subject to change: Walton County new cases for September 3 and reported on September 4 (9).
+Walton County total cases (1703).
 Municipalities by zip code can be found on the dashboard (click on the bottom of the page Cases by Zip code).
 FloridaHealthCOVID19.gov.
-Community data excludes outbreaks at Correctional Facilities, Long-Term Care Facilities, and out of state residents tested in Walton County.
-The median age for this report is 41.
+Daily community data excludes outbreaks at Walton County Jail, Long-Term Care Facilities, out of state residents tested in Walton County, or historical cases not previously reported.
+The median age for this report is 50.

-Included in total cases is 96 Walton County jail staff and inmates and 28 Walton Academy for Growth and Change staff and inmates located in DeFuniak Springs which are listed as DeFuniak Springs cases.
+Included in total cases is 96 Walton County jail staff and inmates located in DeFuniak Springs which are listed as DeFuniak Springs cases.